Munafo's Classical Sequences

 x → 11111111x (for future expansion)

-and the bits are concatenated in the order given above to form the bitstring.
-The table was generated by a normal Huffman statistical division based on the frequency of coefficient values in all sequence definitions with a complexity score (see below) of 9 or less; then the lengths were diminished as much as possible with the goal of reducing the average overall bitstring length; it was then reordered so that all but the rarest values end in 0, and so that larger coefficients map onto larger bitstrings.
+Then the fields, so encoded, are concatenated to form the bitstring.
+This table was generated by a normal Huffman statistical division based on the frequency of coefficient values in all sequence definitions with a complexity score (see below) of 9 or less; then the lengths were diminished as much as possible with the goal of reducing the average overall bitstring length; it was then reordered so that the shorter (more common) bitstrings end in 0, and so that larger coefficients map onto larger bitstrings.

 Steps 3-4: Truncated Bitstring, and Sequence Number